 The short way is just saying, “Om arya vagih shara saparivara argham, padyam, pushpe, dhupe, aloke, gandhe, naivedya, shabde pratichcha hum svaha,” all in a row.
 Clear?

-The sadhana used in this retreat is a Kriya Tantra practice.
+The sadhana used in this retreat is a kriya tantra practice.
 To do the self-generation, you must have received the jenang of this deity.
 (A jenang is often called initiation.
 It is a short ceremony conferred by a tantric lama).
-You must also have received a wong (This is a two-day empowerment, initiation into either a Highest Yoga Tantra practice or the 1000-Armed Chenrezig practice).
+You must also have received a wong (This is a two-day empowerment, initiation into a performance tantra, yoga tantra, or highest yoga tantra practice).
 Otherwise, please do the front generation sadhana. ↩

 Venerable Chodron emphasizes the practical application of Buddha’s teachings in our daily lives and is especially skilled at explaining them in ways easily understood and practiced by Westerners.
 She is well known for her warm, humorous, and lucid teachings.
 She was ordained as a Buddhist nun in 1977 by Kyabje Ling Rinpoche in Dharamsala, India, and in 1986 she received bhikshuni (full) ordination in Taiwan.
 Read her full bio.